pagopa/as-help-center-oidc-client/README.md

 - `lint`: Runs eslint checks,
 - `lint:fix`: Run eslint and fix all errors,
 - `format`: Runs prettier to format files
+- `openapi:generate`: Generate the OpenAPI spec in the /apidocs folder

 \
 <br/>